liucsthu/liucsthu.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Taishan Honors College, Shandong University, Computer Science and Technology, 2012-2016
-* Ph.D in Department of computer and science, Tsinghua University,Computer Science and Technology, 2016-2021
+* Ph.D in Department of computer and science, Tsinghua University, Computer Science and Technology, 2016-2021

 Work experience
 ======